pytest-dev/pytest/doc/en/usage.rst

     pytest -h | --help # show help on command line and config file options

+The full command-line flags can be found in the :ref:`reference <command-line-flags>`.

 .. _maxfail:

 Stopping after the first (or N) failures